 with Robert Black

-First Fridays with Robert Black is a monthly series of virtual mini-concerts featuring brand-spanking new, recently new, and kind of new music for solo double bass, streaming from his home studio in Hartford, Connecticut.
-So, whether you’re having your morning coffee in Los Angeles, or lunch in New York, or that first glass of wine in Paris, or a late supper in Tashkent, tune in for some cool and compelling music.
+First Fridays with Robert Black is a series of virtual mini-concerts featuring brand-spanking new, recently new, and kind of new music for solo double bass – streaming from his home studio in Hartford, Connecticut, at noon (EST).
+Whether you’re having your morning coffee in Los Angeles, or lunch in New York, or that first glass of wine in Paris, or a late supper in Tashkent, tune in for some cool and compelling music.

 This is a free concert!
 But please consider purchasing a ticket just the same.
 Doing so will help us to do more performances, pay more players, commission more composers, and share more music worldwide.